• Skip to primary navigation

 What to do with rhubarb?

-Rhubarb is a vibrant colored food with a tangy flavor that can be used in so many southern dessert recipes.
+Rhubarb is a vibrant colored food with a tangy flavor that can be used in so many southern dessert recipes, try adding it to a custard pie.
 Try it in by itself or combine it with other fruit.

 Easy steps for a rhubarb coffee cake